What is Agroforestry?

 Agroforestry takes the best developments in farming over the past century; the yields, the logistical efficiency and the use of technology, and combines this with the environmental benefits of permaculture.

 Alley cropping is the use of trees in arable farming.
 Rows of fruit or nut producing trees are planted 30 metres apart.
-The alley between is then planted with a cereal crop, in the case of Claude Jollet below, barley.
+The alley between is then planted with a cereal crop, in the case of Claude Jollet, below, barley.

 This has numerous environmental benefits which also increase farm productivity.
 The tree trunks act as wind breaks, reducing soil loss during winter months.
-The roots percolate water into the ground much quicker than bare soil.
+The roots in turn percolate water into the ground much quicker than bare soil.
 This prevents nitrate and sediment leaching into rivers and retains the fertile top soil, which is then replenished by leaf fall every autumn.

 What about the shading?
 For crops other than maize, during the first 7 years of a plantation there is no decrease in yield.
 The years following this, the drop in yield is compensated by the fruit or nut crop.
 Agroforestry systems can be more productive than monoculture farming.